sergeresko/ft_libft/xreadme.txt

 				|			(run this to see the list of all tests)
 				|		"./x test_name" OR "./x test_number"
 				|			(run this to see the diff for a particular test)
+				|		"./x -prefix"
+				|			(run this to see the diff for all tests whose names
+				|			start with a particular prefix, e.g. "./x -Bu")
 				V
 /-------------------------------\
 |	xout_ft.txt					|